Section 8: The Good, The Bad, And The Ugly

 See?
 Look how puzzled I was.
 And if you can’t make out what I was puzzled about in the picture above, the following two pictures will make it abundantly clear.

 That, my friends, is wild Connecticut Prickly Pear cactus.
 Something that in my ignorance, I would never have believed unless I saw it with my own eyes.
-(In fact, I’ve told a few people most of whom simply refuse to believe what is in the three pictures above.
+(In fact, I’ve told a few people most of whom simply refuse to believe what is clearly seen in the three pictures above.
 Since it’s so easy to access, they can go check it out themselves.)
-Perhaps this offers more of an authority on the matter.)
+Perhaps this offers more of an authority on the matter.
 It’s okay to be surprised, Hoang and I certainly were.

 As well as some shots of Hoang looking good chugging up an incline: